mog456/ACC-RSGUI-Releases/README.md

 ## Main Tab
 main settings and connect/save options

-### FIRST BOOT
+### QUICK START
-On first boot no info will be available.
-Enter your credentials and click 'Download' button on remote files area.
-This will attempt to make a copy of the active (/cfg) folder on your server.
+1. On first boot 'Available Profiles' will be empty.
+Enter your credentials and click 'Connect' button.
 If connection is successful a new profile (named 'serverName') will be available in subsequent sessions.

-<b>Check the Weather and Avanced tabs - if no data os present there may have been a connection error.
-Check the black ops console (can be scrolled up) for reported connection issues.</b>
+2. Next try the 'Download' button.
+This will copy all the JSON files from your 'server/cfg' to '/Documents/ACC RS GUI Settings/yourServerName/cfg'.
+The app will then load the JSON data into the editor.
+Check 'Weather' and 'Advanced' tabs to make sure all data has populated (this is a known issue).
+If the fields have not completely populated try 'Load Profile' again from the main tab.
+3. Edit the settings as needed
+4. 'Save Profile' button will write all data to the LOCAL folder - Documents/ACC RS GUI Settings/yourServerName/cfg - it will not upload any content
+5. 'Upload' button will OVERWRITE files on yourServer/cfg with the local settings (in the app).
+There will be no warning...(haven't done that yet)...it will not be televised....so make sure you've got a backup...
+6. On subsequent use (after first boot) your last session will load automatically.
+There is an issue here so you'll need to press the 'LOAD PROFILE' button again to make sure all fields are populated.

+### TROUBLESHOOTING
+- Check the info panel on the right hand side of the main tab for error info.
+- Make sure your configuraTION INFO (USER,PASSWORD, ETC) are correct.
+Trying the 'CONNECT' button will give you an idea of any errors in connecting to your server.
+- Other issues contact me

 #### REMOTE FILES
 SFTP and connection info are in the form 123.456.789.101:12345 - this is based specifically on GTX gaming servers.
 If your server is different and you cannot connect let me know and I'll add required formatting.